 - Add the lamb, stock and wine and season with salt, pepper and the herbs.

 - Turn your slow cooker onto low.
 Add the lid and cook for 6 – 6 1/2 hours until the meat falls easily off the bone.

 - Remove the meat and transfer to plate.

 - Strain the liquid through a sieve into a small pan and bring to the boil, adding a small amount of cornflour to thicken to a gravy.

-- Serve the lamb with the gravy, (a few of the vegetables if you wish) mash and some steamed broccoli.
+- Serve the lamb with the gravy, (a few of the vegetables if you wish) mashed potato and some steamed broccoli.

-The finished thing – served with some of the slow cooked vegetables, mash and broccoli.
+The finished thing – slow cooker lamb served with some of the slow-cooked vegetables, mash and broccoli.